 The frozen moisture build-up can easily cause freezer burn.

 Then you need to peel the shells as well as devein cooked shrimp before you start freezing it.
 Leave and let the shrimp remain in the shells.

 With a clean freezer bag, repackage both raw and cooked meals.
-Seal the bag, but it’s important to eliminate the air from the bag.
+Seal the bag, but it’s essential to eliminate the air from the bag.

 Finally, place your package in the freezer.
 Frozen shrimp can last up to nine months.
 You can use thawed shrimp in dips, soups, casseroles, and sauces.